 - Attend the Taubman College Career Fair, Thursday, March 21, 2019 (Click here to go to the registration page)

 Join our Taubman College Career Network!

-Taubman College Alumni Network is a platform that enables students and alumni to connect with Taubman College alumni for advice, career-related conversations, informational interviews and job postings.
+Taubman College Career Network is a platform that enables students and alumni to connect with Taubman College alumni for advice, career-related conversations, informational interviews and job postings.
 Click here to log in through the University Career Alumni Network (use LinkedIn for the easiest login!) and then select the Taubman College Career Network hub!

 Taubman College Alumni Council

 The Taubman College Alumni Council seeks to enhance the connectedness of the worldwide Taubman College community.
 Its members encourage engagement through volunteerism, philanthropy, event attendance, and advocacy.

 Jesse Adkins, III, M.Arch.’94, Principal, Shear Adkins Rockmore Architects, Denver CO

 Jesse Adkins is one of the founding principals of Shears Adkins Rockmore Architects in Denver, CO.
 SA+R initially began in early 2002 as a small design studio focused on mixed-use developments within an urban context, and their influence has steadily grown over the past 14 years.
 Of course design is central to the firm’s goals, however the culture of the studio embraces all aspects of the modern architectural practice and is now seen as one of the leading architecture firms in the region.
 Currently, the firm is working on a wide variety of project types which are located across the United States.